 Before the coronavirus crisis, only 3.4% of the workforce worked from home, as per a report.
 Thus, the full-time work-from-office employees working from home now due to coronavirus don’t have much experience with it.
 This is likely to affect their performance when it comes to working from home for an extended period.

 For many workers, it’s a dream come true of having the flexibility of being able to work from home.
 Yes, work from home has many benefits for employees, but it comes with some challenges that we can’t ignore.

-If you are someone struggling to be productive at work, or a manager looking for ways to make the remote working successful for your organization, here are 10 best practices for working remotely during the coronavirus pandemic.
+If you are someone struggling to be productive at work, or a manager looking for ways to make the remote working successful for your organization, here are 10 work from home best practices that you can follow during the coronavirus pandemic.